wheelsdirty/wordpress_cloudflared/README.md

 ## Setup

-1. Navigate to the directory to contain the docker compose
+1. Navigate to the directory to contain the docker compose.

 ```bash
 cd ~/PROJECT_DIR
 ```

-2. Clone this repository
+2. Clone this repository.

 ```bash
 git clone git@github.com:wheelsdirty/wordpress_cloudflared.git
 ```

-3. Add a `.env` based on `.env.example`
+3. Add a `.env` based on `.env.example`.

 ```bash
 cp .env.example .env
 ```

-4. Fill in the values in the `.env
+4. Fill in the values in the `.env.

 5. Build the services.